mystafe/purchase-power-3/README.md

 ## Data

-The dataset is provided in `public/data/data.json`.
-If you need to regenerate it, an Excel file `public/data/CPIAUCSL.xlsx` is included.
-Two helper scripts are available:
+The dataset is provided in an Excel file `public/data/CPIAUCSL.xlsx`.
+During development an Express server serves this file as JSON from `/api/data`.
+Two helper scripts are available if you need to regenerate the JSON manually:

 - `src/util2.js` – converts the Excel file to JSON (`src/output.json`).
 - `src/util.js` – rounds numeric values and writes the processed JSON (`src/output.json`).